ImperialCollegeLondon/UniLace/README.md

 * scene object parameters
 * randomised parameters

 All parameters are stored in `param.yaml`.
-More information of specific parameters is included in the file.
+More information on specific parameters is included in the file.
 The parameters are loaded into the simulation automatically and there is no need to rebuild the environments.

 ## UniLaceLive
 This scene considers the simulation as a live system.
 Simulation information is published in ROS topics.
 The baseline system is tested with this scene.
 Following is what happens when the simulation starts.

-* `ParamManager` queries parameters from param ROS service (therefor the ROS scripts must be launched fiirst).
+* `ParamManager` queries parameters from the param ROS service (therefore the ROS scripts must be launched first).
 * `Main` contains the main process of the simulation.
 It constructs the scene objects according to the parameters.
 * `ArmController` and `GripperController` interface with ROS to control the robot.
 * `ShoeManger` and `ShoelaceManager` control the construction of the shoe and shoelace.
 * `RGBCameraWrapper` and `DepthCameraWrapper` publish images to ROS.
 * `AgletCollisionManager` monitors the collision between aglets and grippers for attachments.
-* `ShoeUpperCollisionManager` monitors the collision between aglets and the eyestays to avoid penetration.
+* `ShoeUpperCollisionManager` monitors the collision between the aglets and the eyestays to avoid penetration.
 * `GroundTruthManager` publishes ground truth information as JSON string to ROS, including:
     * Aglet poses
     * Eyelet poses